Hoshu-Dojo/hoshudojo.com/src/locations/vancouver.md

             srcset: "https://placedog.net/120/120",
             src: "https://placedog.net/120/120",
         },
         bio: "Oscar &ldquo;joined&rdquo; Jodo in 2022 a few months after his adoption by humans Jeff and Jess, and served as a stoic and watchful presense during class as a means to cope with some separation anxiety while he adjusted to his new life.
 He&apos;s even traveled for a few Hoshu Dojo events, and his good behaviour and silent charm have earned him the title of Dojo Mascot.
-These days, Oscar likely won&apos;t be found in the dojo as his anxiety has become more manageable, though he makes the occasional social appearance at certain gatherings."
+These days, Oscar likely won&apos;t be found in the dojo as he learns to manage his anxiety, though he makes the occasional social appearance at certain gatherings."
     }
 ]
 ---